JeffreyCA/spleeter-web/README.md

 If using Docker, create an `.env` file in the project root directory with the **django-storages** parameters corresponding to your cloud provider.

-Example of `.env` contents:
+Example of `.env` using Azure Storage:
 ```
 AZURE_ACCOUNT_KEY=<key>
 AZURE_ACCOUNT_NAME=<account name>
-# OR
-AWS_ACCESS_KEY_ID=<key>
 ...
 ```

 If not using Docker, set the above values as environment variables.

-## Deploying to production
+## Deploying
-**spleeter-web** can be deployed on VMs such as Azure VMs, AWS EC2, DigitalOcean, etc. Deploying to cloud container services like ECS is not supported out of the box.
+**spleeter-web** can be deployed on VMs such as Azure VMs, AWS EC2, DigitalOcean, etc. Deploying to cloud container services like ECS is not yet supported out of the box.

 1. Clone this git repo
     ```sh